hotNipi/node-red-contrib-ui-statechart/README.md

 Optional property
    * color - (string) color of bar

-The color property sets the color for the bar.
+color property sets the color for the bar.
 This overrides the state and the colors defined in config.
 Acceptet definition of color is named HTML color, RGB or hex (e.g red , RGB(100,50,64), #00CC45)

 `msg.payload = [{series:"A",value:123,state:true, color:"#00CC45"},{series:"D",value:32,state:false}]`